marxanweb/general/documentation/docs_user.md

 - The designation is not 'World Heritage Site (natural or mixed)' or 'Biosphere Reserve'
 - Protected areas that are represented as points - although these have an attribute for the area, there is no way of knowing where they are and so any gap analysis based on these would be higher uncertainty.

 The features that occur within the country are then intersected with this dissolved protected area layer to find the area that is protected.
-The representation score is a measure of the overall success if achieving representation and is calculated according to the Mean target achievement given in [Jantke <i>et al</i>, 2019](#references).
+The representation score is a measure of the overall success if achieving representation and is calculated according to the Mean Target Achievement given in [Jantke <i>et al</i>, 2019](#references).

 ## Reports and outputs
 Future versions of Marxan Web will have features to produce a downloadable report which presents information on the project, features, targets and shows the map results.